Skip to main content

 2. Create features

 You can create features with or without privileges.
 The privileges[] array is optional - you can add privileges later by updating the feature.
-Use a valid access token and send a POST request to /v1/commerce/billing/features with all required request parameters.
+Use a valid access token and make a POST call to the /v1/commerce/billing/features endpoint with all required request parameters.
 On successful feature creation, the PayPal server returns the feature details including any privileges you created inline.

 Feature without privileges